TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/tyk-cloud-faq/tyk-cloud-faqs.md

 ## Q8: How do Segment tags work with Tyk Cloud?

-A: When an Edge Gateway is deployed, the edge and Gateway URL segment tags are automatically added.
-You use these tags to determine where an API can be accessed from.
+A: When an Edge Gateway is deployed, the tag 'edge' and a location tag are automatically generated for the Edge Gateway.
+You use these tags to connect your API to the appropriate Edge Gateway.
 It works as follows:

-* Use the **edge** tag in your API to allow the API to be accessed from any Edge Gateway location within your Tyk Cloud installation.
+* Add the **edge** tag to your API to connect it to all Edge Gateways within the Control Plane.
-* Use the **Gateway URL** tag to restrict access to the API from that Edge Gateway location only.
+* Add the location tag to your API to connect it to only Edge Gateways with that location within the Control Plane.

 To add either of the tags, see [Adding an API](/docs/tyk-cloud/getting-started-tyk-cloud/first-api/#step-three---add-a-new-api) in the Getting Started section.